fedora-infra/noggin/README.md

 ## Setup tips

 * Use relrod's [containerdev](https://github.com/relrod/containerdev) project for development.
+(Or don't, but at least follow the steps in the Dockerfile to set up your own environment.)
 * Copy your IPA server's `/etc/ipa/ca.crt` to `.containerdev-public/ipa01`
 * Copy `securitas.cfg.default` to `securitas.cfg` and edit it accordingly.
 It's in .gitignore, so you are safe to put whatever in it.
 * Have `podman` installed